||This Policy replaces the previous version of the UTS Web Policy (COU/98/95) and the UTS Code of Conduct for Web Publishing (COU/99/27(4).21)

 6. Enforcement of the Policy

-The Registrar has overall accountability for ensuring information published on the UTSWeb is compliant with legal requirements and therefore, is responsible for enforcing the University's Publishing on the UTSWeb Policy.
+The Director, Governance Support Unit has overall accountability for ensuring information published on the UTSWeb is compliant with legal requirements and therefore, is responsible for enforcing the University's Publishing on the UTSWeb Policy.

 7. Breaches of the Policy

-The Registrar is responsible for taking corrective action to rectify all breaches of the University's Publishing on the UTSWeb Policy and must also report any illegal activities to the appropriate authorities.
+The Director, Governance Support Unit is responsible for taking corrective action to rectify all breaches of the University's Publishing on the UTSWeb Policy and must also report any illegal activities to the appropriate authorities.

 7.1 Reporting breaches

 All suspected breaches of this Policy should, in the first instance, be reported to the UTS Web Standards Coordinator.
-Suspected breaches of a serious nature should be reported directly to the Registrar.
+Suspected breaches of a serious nature should be reported directly to the Director, Governance Support Unit.
 All reports received will be treated with appropriate concern for the law and privacy.

 7.2 Penalties for breaches